utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You can also assign partner roles at the collection level.

 To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles). -->

-All partners are assigned the Workspace Editor or Viewer roles when invited to a Partner Workspace.
-If a partner is assigned the Workspace Editor role, they can edit all workspace resources in the Partner Workspace, including collections.
-To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).
+### Adding partner licenses

+Your team has three partners licenses you can assign to partners at no extra cost.
+Partner licenses enable you to assign partners the [Workspace Editor or Collection Editor roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-workspace-roles).
+A paid seat is consumed when a partner is assigned at least one Editor role (at the workspace or collection level) in at least one Partner Workspace.
+Assigning a partner the Workspace Viewer or Collection Viewer role doesn't consume paid seats.

+To assign more than three Workspace Editor or Collection Editor roles to partners, you must purchase additional partner licenses.
+To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).

+> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to [invite a partner](#inviting-collaborators-to-a-partner-workspace) as a Workspace Editor.
+Otherwise, the partner will be assigned the Workspace Viewer role, giving the partner permission to view all workspace resources.
+Also, your team must have available seats to assign a partner as a Collection Editor.

 ### Managing workspace elements